Lucabr01/Computer-Vision-project/README.md

 ## DVG comparison

-Now lets compare our results against DVC on the Vimeo's testset and the [Ultra Video Group dataset](https://ultravideo.fi/dataset.html).
-This last one is a widely used 1080x720 raw video set, only made to test codecs.
+Now lets compare our results against DVC on the the [Ultra Video Group dataset](https://ultravideo.fi/dataset.html).
+This one is a widely used 1080x720 raw video set, only made to test codecs.

 **_NOTE_**: In order to start processing a video sequence, the 4-frame history buffer must be initialized.
 To do so, we use the `cheng2020` image compression model provided by CompressAI to encode the first four frames.